Prepare for a medical office assistant or specialist career in as little as 9 months.

 If you want to play a key role in helping a medical office run smoothly and efficiently, a career as a medical office assistant could be a good fit for you.
-Brightwood College offers a Medical Office Specialist Diploma program that is designed to prepare you with the education and administrative training to enter this field.

-Through our medical office specialist program, you could develop the skills the skills specific to the needs of local health care providers.
+Through our Medical Office Specialist program, you could develop the skills the skills specific to the needs of local health care providers.
 Our classes are structured around interactive lessons and digital activities as well as hands-on lab training.
 This active teaching style can help you gain practical skills and a deeper understanding of medical office administration.

-In addition to courses in management, communications, and computer applications, you could receive training in health care administration, insurance theory, claims management and legal aspects of health care, including HIPAA, OSHA, and cultural diversity.
+In addition to courses in management, communications, and computer applications, you could receive training in healthcare administration, insurance theory, claims management and legal aspects of health care, including HIPAA, OSHA, and cultural diversity.
 Our medical office assistant training also covers medical emergencies, including preparation for CPR certification.

 As part of the program, you will take an applied medical practice course that allows you to practice billing and coding through virtual health care simulations.
 This course prepares you to apply coding principles, use medical terminology, and work in medical software.
 It’s a hands-on learning experience that can help you gain job expertise.